 Example: A mother warns her teen son against drinking at a party.
 He replies "Mom, how can you even think of that when I've been studying all day?"

-"Red herring" also refers to a type of fallacy that introduces irrelevant information into an argument in order to mislead.
+"Red herring" introduces irrelevant information into an argument in order to mislead.

-"Godwin's Law," or "Reductio ad Hitlerum" is a version of a red herring.
+"Reductio ad Absurdum" is related to a red herring.

 The "thought-terminating cliche'" is another version.